RiviereQuentin/Wimtrap/README.md

 Wimtrap is an R package that requires the last version of R (R 4.0.4), BiocManager and remotes to be installed.

+*Important: the installation of Wimtrap might take up to 1h if all the packages on which it depends needs also to be installed.*

 In R, type the following lines:
 ```
     if(!require("remotes", quietly = TRUE)){